All applications are due by 11:59 pm ET on the date listed to be considered for the round.

-If your native language is not English, you must demonstrate competence in English by taking the Test of English as a Foreign Language (TOEFL) and earning a minimum score of 100.
+If your native language is not English, you must demonstrate competence in English by taking either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.

-The TOEFL must be taken no more than two years prior to the application deadline date.
+The TOEFL or IELTS exam must be taken no more than two years prior to the application deadline date.

 For the TOEFL exam, we require the internet-based test (iBT) version of the exam.
 Ross’ TOEFL score reporting code is 1839.

-To have scores sent electronically to Ross, select “University of Michigan – Ann Arbor” as the recipient.
+To have IELTS scores sent electronically to Ross, select “University of Michigan – Ann Arbor” as the recipient.

-Exemptions: International applicants who studied at an accredited institution where English was the sole language of instruction for four years or more are exempt from the TOEFL requirement.
-If you studied in this environment for less than four years, you are not exempt from the TOEFL, even if a degree was earned.
+Exemptions: International applicants who studied at an accredited institution where English was the sole language of instruction for the entirety of their undergraduate degree are exempt from the TOEFL or IELTS requirement.

-Create an account to start your application to the MM program, or log in to manage an application in progress or add recommenders.
+Create an account to start your application to the MM Program, or log in to manage an application in progress or add recommenders.